 In the year 2012, DuckDuckGo hit 1.5 million users/day.
 In those days, there was a drastic increase in its traffic by 227%.
 Currently, it has reached over 10 million online users.

-The advantages of privacy minded online user have been well utilized, with this DuckDuckGo reaches a new milestone.
+The advantages of privacy minded online user have been well utilized by the DuckDuckGo.
 A year back, it has been integrated in the OS X Yosemite and iOS 8 version of Safari.
 Therefore, its traffic boosted enormously.
 In 2014, Mozilla also added to Firefox, which is a greater advantage.